 State elections officials won't appeal 'rescue' fund ruling

+But this month's ruling concluded that federal courts have declared such matching funding provisions unconstitutional.
 The commission had deadlocked over releasing the funds to Loughry.
 That prompted Loughry to sue.
 But the commission also sought to defend rescue funding as constitutional in Loughry's case.
 Loughry can now raise private funds outside of the program.